donomii/ssh-expect/README.md

 Ships with linux  and MacOSX.

 Windows users can download an equivalent program called [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
 I recommend the msi install package.

+# Bugs

+ssh-ffi.rkt, the FFI interface to the SSH library, is currently broken and probably won't be repaired - it was incomplete, crashed often, and needed users to download a hard-to-find library.
+It had a difficult API that required work-arounds to avoid blocking the entire racket interpreter.
+The ssh subprocess wrapper is much more reliable, comes pre-installed on most systems, and has a simple API.